-Concentration of Credit Risk and of Significant Customers
+Concentration of Credit Risk and Significant Customers

 Financial instruments which potentially expose the Company to concentrations of credit risk include cash, cash equivalents, restricted cash, marketable securities and accounts receivable.
 The Company has cash investment policies which, among other things, limit investments to investment-grade securities.
-The Company restricts its cash equivalents and marketable securities to repurchase agreements with major banks and United States ("U.S.") government and corporate securities which are subject to minimal credit and market risk.
-The Company performs ongoing credit evaluations of its customers.
+The Company restricts its cash equivalents and marketable securities to repurchase agreements with major banks and United States ("U.S.") government and corporate securities which are subject to credit and market risk, and are currently protected by limits offered through the Securities Investor Protection Corporation ("SIPC").
+The Company performs ongoing credit evaluations of the Company's customers.